shahab-sarmashghi/Skmer/README.md

 The paper where we have described **_procedure for estimating branch support for phylogenies generated using Skmer_** will be available online shortly:

- - **Rachtman, E., Sarmashghi, S., Bafna, V., & Mirarab, S. Uncertainty quantification using subsampling for assembly-freeestimates of genomic distance and phylogenetic relationship.**
+ - **Rachtman, E., Sarmashghi, S., Bafna, V., & Mirarab, S. Uncertainty quantification using subsampling for assembly-free estimates of genomic distance and phylogenetic relationship.**

 We are working on integrating changes into the main Skmer branch.